weareunderdesign/weareunder.design/underground.md

 # ūnderground

-welcome to the wild ride that is under, born in the sunny streets of atlit, israel.
-this handbook is your ticket to understanding our world.
+this handbook is your ticket to understanding our world. it's a living document that captures our philosophy, methods, and vision. as you explore these pages, you'll discover not just what we do, but why and how we do it.

+whether you're a team member, collaborator, or curious mind, we invite you to dive deep into the underground - the foundation upon which we build our creative revolution.

+let's create something extraordinary together.

 ### start